arpitaghorai/GettingCleaningDataCourseProject/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+It should run in a folder of the Samsung data (the zip had this folder: UCI HAR Dataset) The script assumes it has in it's working directory the following files and folders:

+activity_labels.txt
+features.txt
+test/
+train/

+run_analysis.R steps:

+Step 1:

+Read all the test and training files: y_test.txt, subject_test.txt and X_test.txt.
+Combine the files to a data frame in the form of subjects, labels, the rest of the data.

+Step 2:

+Read the features from features.txt and extract only the mean and standard deviation.
+A new data frame is then created that includes subjects, labels and the described features.

+Step 3:

+Read the activity labels from activity_labels.txt and enter the name of activity into datatable.

+Step4:
+Make a column list (includig "subjects" and "label" at the start) Create a new data frame by finding the mean for each combination of subject and label.
+It's done by aggregate() function

+Step 5:

+Write the new tidy set into a text file called tidy2.txt, formatted similarly to the original files.